Trevor Linden: Vancouver Canucks (1988–1998)

 In the 1993–94 season, Linden scored 32 goals, the fifth time in six seasons he had scored at least 30, but his points total fell to 61 as the Canucks finished 12 points behind the division leader.
-Although they were the seventh seed in the playoffs, the Canucks reached the Stanley Cup Finals for the first time in 12 years and second time in team history.
+Although they were the seventh seed in the playoffs, the Canucks reached the Stanley Cup Final for the first time in 12 years and second time in team history.
 Considered the underdogs against the Presidents' Trophy-winning New York Rangers captained by Mark Messier, the Canucks initially fell behind three games to one but pushed the series to seven games.
-In Game 7, Linden scored twice (the next player to get two goals in a game seven was Alex Tanguay in 2001), but the Canucks lost 3–2.
+In game seven, Linden scored twice (the next player to get two goals in a game seven was Alex Tanguay in 2001), but the Canucks lost 3–2.
 Linden finished second on the team in playoff scoring, with 12 goals and 25 points.
 It was revealed afterwards that Linden had played through the finals with broken ribs and torn rib cartilage.

 In the 1995–96 season, Linden had 33 goals, 47 assists and 80 points, the most he has ever collected in all three statistical categories.
 On February 27, 1996, he played in his 437th consecutive game, breaking the team record previously held by Don Lever.
 The following season marked the end of Linden's ironman streak; between October 4, 1990, and December 3, 1996, he appeared in 482 consecutive games, the longest in the league at the time.
 His team record was later broken in 2007 by Brendan Morrison.
 In his 49 games that season, he scored 9 goals and 31 assists.
 At the conclusion of the season, the NHL recognized Linden's contributions to the Vancouver community and awarded him the King Clancy Memorial Trophy.

-At the start of the 1997–98 season, the Canucks added free agent Mark Messier, a six-time Stanley Cup winner, and manager/head coach Mike Keenan, who were, respectively, captain and head coach of the New York Rangers when they defeated Vancouver in the 1994 Stanley Cup Finals.
+At the start of the 1997–98 season, the Canucks added free agent Mark Messier, a six-time Stanley Cup winner, and manager/head coach Mike Keenan, who were, respectively, captain and head coach of the New York Rangers when they defeated Vancouver in the 1994 Stanley Cup Final.
 Keenan's hiring was as a result of Pat Quinn being dismissed as general manager, and Keenan also assumed the title of bench boss by firing head coach Tom Renney early in the season.
 According to some accounts, Linden initially gave up the team captaincy to Messier out of respect, but later regretted the move as he felt Messier's invasion of the dressing room was hostile.
 Friction developed between Linden and Keenan early in the season.
 As the relationship worsened, Keenan claimed that it was evident Linden would be traded.
 After a 5–1 loss to the St. Louis Blues, Keenan openly blamed Linden for the loss, a moment Linden refers to as his "darkest time".
 Playing in 42 games with the Canucks before the February Olympic break, Linden had 7 goals and 21 points.